nodejs/TSC/BasePolicies/Governance.md

 meeting.
 The call for a vote must be seconded by a majority of the WG or else the discussion will continue.
 Simple majority wins.

-Note that changes to WG membership require unanimous consensus.
-See "WG Membership" above.
+Note that changes to WG membership require consensus.
+If there are any objections to adding or removing individual members, an effort must be made to resolve those objections.
+If consensus cannot be reached, a vote may be called following the process above.

 ### Developer's Certificate of Origin 1.0